Endxxr/EnderScreenShare/README.md

 ## Known Issues
-- The control will bug if the SS isn't joinable
+- The control will bug if the SS Server isn't joinable

 ## Report a bug
 - Join my discord at https://discord.gg/PhMbS3jtAJ or PM (!
 Ender#0069)